ISAITB/docs-itb-ta/source/index.rst

     :class: image-caption-table

     |guide1| ~ |guide2| ~ |guide3|
-    User guide for organisation users covering test execution and reporting in the context of a specific organisation. ~ User guide for organisation administrators covering the management and configuration of a specific organisation. ~ User guide for the Test Bed administrator covering the management and configuration of the entire Test Bed.
+    User guide for organisation users covering test execution and reporting in the context of a specific organisation. ~ User guide for organisation administrators covering the management and configuration of a specific organisation. ~ User guide for community administrators covering the management and configuration of complete communities.

 Related documentation
 ---------------------